 (1) Some questions contain one or more lines of predefined code to declare certain variables that should be used in the code that will be entered.
 Be careful not to modify the names of the variables in this section as this could mark the question as invalid.
 When the predefined code is modified, an indicator is activated reflecting this change.

 (2) The refresh button restores the original value of the predefined code lines.
 This is important since you can modify the values in the predefined code section to test other scenarios.

 (3) Write the code in this box (Be careful not to write the code in the upper section of predefined code, as this will invalidate the answer).

 (4) The RUN button will execute the entered code (The combination of the predefined code and the code entered by the user).
 Next to the execute button there are some indicators that will reflect the result of the execution.

-(6) This indicator reflects if the code has already been executed and if it has validation step, that is, if it delivers the expected results.
-It is important to emphasize that this validation only verifies that the result is the expected one for the default value by default.
+(6) This indicator reflects if the code has already been executed and if it has been validated, that is, if it has delivered the expected results.
+It is important to emphasize that this validation only verifies that the result is the expected result for the default value.